ali96343/unbundler/README.md

 unbun - is a search-replace program.

-some advice - disable map file generation before running the script
+some advice - disable map-file generation before running the script

 unbun was tested with some vue-react-angular projects